-- Stratified Cox models can be used to adjust for a covariate with non-proportional hazards. - Right-censored, and left truncated data can be analysed with the tools given in this course, but other methods are needed for left- or interval censoring and right truncated data. - The assumption of non- informative censoring. - Competing risks. - Never condition on the future. - Flexible parametric models are an alternative to Poisson and Cox regression when interest lies in estimating the baseline.
+- Right-censored, and left truncated data can be analysed with the tools given in this course, but other methods are needed for left- or interval censoring and right truncated data. - Reinforcing the assumption of non-informative censoring. - Competing risks covered briefly. - Don't condition on the future! - Flexible parametric models are an alternative to Poisson and Cox regression when interest lies in estimating the baseline. - Standardised/Marginal survival can be an alternative to reporting of hazard ratios.